You are now in the main content area

 Jane Tingley is an artist, curator, and Assistant Professor at York University in Toronto, Canada.
 Her studio work combines traditional studio practice with new media tools - and spans responsive/interactive installation, performative robotics, and telematically connected distributed sculptures/ installations.
 Her current work is exploring human-non-human relations and finding ways to remap human-nature alliances.
 She has participated in exhibitions and festivals in the Americas, the Middle East, Asia, and Europe - including translife - International Triennial of Media Art at the National Art Museum of China, Beijing, Gallerie Le Deco in Tokyo (JP), Elektra Festival in Montréal (CA) and the Künstlerhause in Vienna (AT).
 She received the Kenneth Finkelstein Prize in Sculpture in Manitoba, the first prize in the iNTERFACES – Interactive Art Competition in Porto, Portugal.

-Nava Messas Waxman: I want to be New again
+Nava Messas Waxman: I want to be new again, 2023

 I want to be New again.
 Nava Messas Waxman, Still from video projection.